rbontekoe/raspi/Readme.md

 # raspi
 Tryout: Git, Raspberry Pi, Docker, Sense-Hat and Flask.

-I have a RaspberryPi 3 with Docker installed and my application running in a container.
-The container has a Flask enabled website that displays temperature, air pression and relative humidity collected from Sense-Hat.
+I have a RaspberryPi 3 with Docker installed and a wew application running in a container.
+It's a Flask enabled website that displays temperature, air pression and relative humidity collected from Sense-Hat.

 Instructions